xot/ssst/README.md

 # Usage

+## Creating the output

-SSST processes all files in a source tree rooted at `SOURCE`, and writes its output into a destination tree rooted at `DESTINATION`.
+`ssst` processes all files in a source tree rooted at `SOURCE`, and writes its output into a destination tree rooted at `DESTINATION`.

 ```
 usage: ssst [-h] [-s SOURCE] [-d DESTINATION] [-r ROOT] [-t TEMPLATES]